Enphase Energy: History

 Most solar photovoltaic systems use a central inverter, where the panels are connected together in a series creating a string, which delivers all the direct current (DC) power produced into the inverter for conversion into grid-compatible alternating current (AC).
-The major drawback to this approach is that the entire string’s output is limited by the output of the lowest-performing panel.
+The major drawback to this approach is that, unless DC power optimizers are used, the entire string's output is limited by the output of the lowest-performing panel.
 Solar micro-inverters address this problem by converting the DC into AC in a small inverter placed behind each individual solar panel.

 Enphase founder Martin Fornage discovered this issue when he saw the low performance of the central inverter for the solar array on his ranch.
 Fornage was looking for a new opportunity after the 2001 Telecoms crash and brought an idea to build micro-inverters to his former Cerent Corporation colleague, Raghu Belur, and they formed PVI Solutions.
 The two hired Paul Nahi to be CEO at the end of 2006 and the trio formed Enphase Energy, Inc. in early 2007.
 Enphase raised $6 million in private equity, and in 2008, released its first microinverter, the M175.
 Their second generation product, 2009's M190, had sales of about 400,000 units in 2009 and early 2010.
 Enphase grew to 13% marketshare for residential systems by mid-2010.

 Enphase went public in March 2012 and began trading on the Nasdaq with the stock symbol ENPH.

 In October 2014, Enphase announced it would enter the battery home energy storage market.
-The first batteries were installed in Australia in mid-2016, but the launch of the system in the North American market was delayed until July 2020.
+The first batteries were installed in Australia and New Zealand in mid-2016, but the launch of any Enphase battery system in the North American market was delayed until July 2020.
+When released in the North American market, the battery system was part of the Ensemble energy management system, and substantially different to the first generation on-grid only battery previously released.